InfuseAI/primehub-site/docs/tasks/job-runtime-customization.md

 </div>

 Primehub users devlop their programs in the Jupyter Notebook evnironment.
 In the notebook, it is easy to install 3rd-party library to users' home volume.
 However, any program runs in the job runtime environment, the user volume is not available by design.
-It could be customized the job runtime environment, if any runtime dependencies installed in the PrimeHub Store (i.e. the `/phfs` directory).
+It could be customized the job runtime environment, if any runtime dependencies installed in the [Group Volume](../quickstart/nb-data-store#group-volume).

 We will discuss two examples in this how-to document: